Undergraduate Biology Graduation Recognition Ceremony

 The Biology faculty and staff enjoy the opportunity to congratulate you personally on your accomplishments and let your family know how much we have appreciated having you as part of KU Biology.
 During the ceremony, we will recognize each graduate individually; your name and the degree(s) you have earned will be announced as biology faculty leaders congratulate you.

-Tickets are not needed; however, there is a limit of 5 guests so that everyone will be able to enjoy the event comfortably.
+There is a limit of 4 guests so that everyone will be able to enjoy the event comfortably.
 The building and theater are accessible, and details for accommodation requests are in the RSVP form linked above.
 A card with your name as you would like it to be announced during the ceremony will be available inside Murphy Hall at the check-in station prior to the ceremony.
 We ask that you check in at 1 p.m.

-Please do not hesitate to contact Jen Weghorst, Assistant Director of Undergraduate Biology, if you have any questions or if you need more information (phone: 785-864-5883; email: email@example.com).
+Please do not hesitate to contact Dyan Morgan, Associate Director of Undergraduate Biology, if you have any questions or if you need more information (phone: 785-864-5735; email: email@example.com).
 Additional details regarding the ceremony will be posted on our website (www.kuub.ku.edu).
 We hope to see you and your family at this event and look forward to sharing this exciting time with you.

 Professor and Chair